-[The 32nd First Annual Ig Nobel Prize ceremony will happen on September 15, 2022]
+[The 32nd First Annual Ig Nobel Prize ceremony happened on September 15, 2022]

 The Ig Nobel Prizes honor achievements that make people LAUGH, then THINK.
 The prizes are intended to celebrate the unusual, honor the imaginative — and spur people’s interest in science, medicine, and technology.